SpeakerStew: Scaling to Many Languages with a Triaged Multilingual Text-Dependent and Text-Independent Speaker Verification System: Experimental results

-The cross-language evaluation results are shown in Table~\ref{tab:monolingual_models}.
+The evaluation results for different languages are shown in Table~\ref{tab:monolingual_models}.
 They show the effectiveness of replacing one monolingual model with another.
-The results suggest that cross lingual EER of most TD and TI models is significantly worse than monolingual EER.
+Unsurprisingly, the best results are observed for the cases where the training and evaluation languages are the same.
 Some models generalize better than others.
 For example, in the absence of the Spanish (es) model, the Portuguese (pt) model would be the next best option on Spanish language data.
-It is also reassuring that they are related languages.
+It is reassuring that they are related languages.

 The other observation is that the TI models are significantly better than the TD models.
 One of the reasons is that the TI model has a larger capacity (1.3M parameters in TI vs 235k parameters in TD).
 Another reason is that the TI system can utilize more audio than the TD system.
 The TI system uses both the keyword and the query as evidence to determine similarity, whereas the TD system uses only the keyword.